joaogabriellyra/store-manager/README.md

 <summary><b>/products/:id</b></summary>
 <br />

-- GET: List product by his id
+- GET: Retrieve a specific product by ID.

-- PUT: Edit a specific product by his id
+- PUT: Update an existing product by ID.
   - It expects a JSON object to be passed to the request, with a name (string with a minimum of 5 characters).
 ![New weapon](https://i.ibb.co/Xkm6DKw/Captura-de-tela-de-2023-09-25-02-59-49.png)
-- DELETE: Remove a product by his id
+- DELETE: Delete a product by ID.
 </details>

 ### Sales: